 Harris County Public Library (CR57)

-Reports, Subject Files, Correspondence, Memorandums, Published Materials, Manuals, Budgets, Scrapbooks, Photo Album, and Photographs (1922-2002) document the Harris County Public Library.
+Reports, financial records, correspondence, subject files, printed materials, scrapbooks, photographs, audio / visual materials, and original artwork (1920 – 2009) document the founding, growth, administration, and functions of the Harris County Public Library.
 Of special interest are the Annual Reports (1922-1944) that record the early functions of the library, the formation of branch libraries, the bookmobile, and the populations they served.
-Of equal interest are the Scrapbooks and a Photo Album that document the history of branch libraries, the librarians, library constituents, and the Bookmobile.
+Of equal interest are the Scrapbooks and a Photo Album that document the history of branch libraries, the librarians, library constituents, and the bookmobile.
+Records from individual branch libraries document the activities of the branches in recent years.

 Harris County Records Management (CR04)